Matthizzone/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?

+- With just a few instructions from me, the users were able to interact with the device using just their intuition.
 - Even though the robot lacked inflection, users really enjoyed the stories they were told.
 I think this is because of the novelty of the experience.
 I'm sure after using the device three or four times, the user would prefer to hear a human-told story nine times out of ten.
 - Many were curious about all the menu settings and their impact on the story they were told.
-- Many users found it strange that they had to say "stop" for the interaction to stop.
-They prefered it if they were silent for a while, the machine would simply shut down.
+They liked to see where the commands they chose would lead.

 ### What worked well about the controller and what didn't?

-- With just a few instructions from me, the users were able to interact with the device using just their intuition.
 - Interacting using words only is clunky.
 Using a keyboard or a video game controller, a user can breeze through many menu screens quickly, but for some reason, that same process of traversing menus feels slow and tends to irritate the users.
+- Many users found it strange that they had to say "stop" for the interaction to stop.
+They prefered it if they were silent for a while, the machine would simply shut down.
 - At first, users didn't notice the connection between the screen and the speech-enabled controls.
 I should have included a "Use these words:" or "Say aloud:" or something to make that more clear.
 And also maybe the machine could say aloud "See the screen for command help".
 - Users seemed to want a "back" button or a "return to home" button.
 - Need some way to tell user what settings already are set to at that moment.
 - Need a way to navigate the settings menu more succinctly.
 Saying just one word is a frustratingly slow pace for many.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 - If we're going to use speech, the user has an expectation that they can talk naturally.
 I chose one-word interactions because they are easy to implement, but this did not seem to pay off.
 - Speech is pretty slow for menu navigation, a keyboard or video game controller is the way to go.
 Save speech for more complicated commands.
 - I wish I had intended from the beginning to use a more powerful NLP machine, because that opens up the door for a more meaninful interaction than one-word replies, and a robotic voice over.
+- One of the users tried to interrupt the story mid-sentence, even though there was not functionality for this.
+From this, I learned that speech is closely related to listening, and if a device can talk, users assume they can listen as well.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

-\*\**your answer here*\*\*
+- This device doesn't have a way to fail per se.
+Users would need to quantify their experience using some kind of survey.
+- I think capturing the users speech is enough for a speech-enabled device.
+Speech is meant to be heard only.
+Just as two people can talk to each other over the phone (without seeing or touching each other), a machine should be able to capture all the information it needs from the audio file.
+If we are interested in caputring things like body language, we are going beyond the scope of "speech."
+If we were, however, interested in body language, it would be difficult to execute.
+That would require a camera and a very advanced and sensitive machine learning system to pick up on the sublties of human posing and animation.